Rakoon/Rakoon.github.io/_pages/about.md

   - /about.html
 ---

-I am an assistant research professor in the School of Labor and Employment Relations at Penn State.
-My research focuses on the adoption and effect of Human Resource Management (HRM) practices on workers and organizations.
-My current projects focus on compensation, turnover, and cross-cultural management.
-Additionally, I am affiliated with the [**Center for International Human Resource Studies**](https://ler.la.psu.edu/cihrs/) where I help manage the [**CRANET**](https://cranet.la.psu.edu/) dataset along with organizing the biennial [**Global Conference on IHRM**](https://ler.la.psu.edu/cihrs/ihrmconference/).
-The next conference will be held in May 2016 at the University of Cyprus.
+I am an assistant professor in the School of Business at The College of New Jersey (TCNJ).
+I teach Human Resource Management (HRM) and cross-cultural management courses.
+My research focuses on the adoption and effect of HRM practices on workers and organizations, specifically on topics of compensation, turnover, and downsizing.

-Prior to joining Penn State, I received my Ph.D. from the University of Wisconsin-Madison and my Bachelor of Science in Psychology from the University of Illinois, Urbana-Champaign.
+Prior to joining TCNJ, I worked at Penn State University, School of Labor and Employment Relations.
+I received my Ph.D. from the University of Wisconsin-Madison and my Bachelor of Science in Psychology from the University of Illinois, Urbana-Champaign.
 Before academia, I also worked in HR recruitment and organizational development in Bangkok, Thailand.

 Below are research projects that I am working on (click to display abstracts).
 For completed projects, please see the [**Publications**](https://rakoon.github.io/publications/) tab.